Amazon Architecture: Lessons from the Pioneer of Microservices

 CORBA created tight coupling in ways that contradicted the goals of SOA.
 Service references were compile-time dependencies.
 Upgrading one service often required recompiling clients.
 The complexity grew unwieldy as the number of services increased.

 Amazon eventually moved away from CORBA to simpler approaches.
 HTTP-based APIs with XML responses became the standard.
 Later, JSON replaced XML as the data format of choice.
-The key was keeping the communication protocol simple and stateless.
+The goal was keeping communication stateless and simple.

 REST over HTTP became the dominant paradigm because it was easy to understand, widely supported, and worked with existing web infrastructure.
 Proxies, load balancers, and caches were already available.
 Engineers did not need specialized knowledge to debug network issues.